-One of the great things about being a feral poet–one that wouldn’t know M, F, or A if he fell over them–is discovering poets that everyone else in the poetry world (hint: it’s precious small) has known forever.
-This week I met Frank O’Hara for the first time via his seminal work, Lunch Poems.
+One of the great things about being a feral poet—one that wouldn’t know M, F, or A if he fell over them—is discovering poets that everyone else in the poetry world (hint: it’s precious small) has known forever.
+That’s what happened the day I met Frank O’Hara for the first time via his seminal work, Lunch Poems.

 When I reviewed the book, I said I read the poems through the hair of my eyebrows.
 By that I meant I was frowning, not so much in disapproval as in wonder, at what I was reading.
 This guy was joyfully off the New York wall.
 Other people told me, with a bit of ennui built over time, “Oh, yes.
 He’s of the wonderful New York School.”
-Me, I missed the boat (not to mention the school), growing up in Connecticut, a few precincts over.
+Me, I missed the boat (not to mention the school), growing up a few precincts over in Connecticut.

-Anyway, here’s the first thing that hit me this week–the first poem in O’Hara’s collection of Manhattan lunches, written in 1953 before I was me:
+Anyway, here’s the first poem that hit me that week—the first poem in O’Hara’s collection of Manhattan lunches, written in 1953 before I was me (and I’ve been “me” for a long, long time):

 “Music” by Frank O’Hara